linagora/tmail-flutter/docs/adr/0044-memory-leak-at-current-state.md

 ## Decision

-- This work will be on hold until further notice
+- This work will be on hold until significant memory leaks are reported (E.g. App consumes twice the regular amount of memory within one day usage)

 ## Consequences